Accessing My Secure Data

 With My Secure Data, your data is easily accessible and available in one place on your phone or computer.
 How is this done?
 Through interoperability.
 You may have heard the term.
 Interoperability is the ability of computer systems or software to exchange and make use of information.

 You can use My Secure Data* to access your information electronically.
 Information is retrieved using a Quartz-approved third-party app of your choice.
 Using the third-party app, you can download your Quartz information and integrate it with data from other health plans you may have subscribed to in the past.

 Quartz is required to include claims (including amounts remitted to provider and member cost-sharing), clinical data as maintained or available as the payer, drug benefit data, and formulary data.
 Details could vary by the individual application you are using to view this data.

 *My Secure Data is currently available to Medicare Advantage, BadgerCare Plus, and Individual Plan members on the federal health exchange.

 In order to grant access to this information, you will need to have a MyChart account to authenticate and provide authorization for receipt of your data.
 If you do not have a MyChart account, you can create one.

-Additionally, a third-party app must be registered with Quartz for this data to be available.
+Additionally, a third-party app must be vetted and registered with Quartz for this data to be available.
 At this time, we do not have an approved third-party app for you to use to download your health information.
 Please check back for updates.

 For more information see the Centers for Medicare & Medicaid Services’ (CMS’) Privacy and Security statement on our Website and Mobile Application Privacy Policies page.